 The unit must not be installed where sulfuric acid and flammable or corrosive gases are generated, vented into, or stored.
 There is risk of fire, explosion, and physical injury or death.

-The unit will be damaged, will malfunction, and / or will not operate as designed if installed in any of the conditions listed.
+The unit may be damaged, may malfunction, and / or will not operate as designed if installed in any of the conditions listed.